 The short answer is yes, however there are some issues that you need to consider when you do this.
-The first thing to know is that if you are in a 50 Amp RV and there is 50 Amp service available then you should go to the site that is dedicated to 50 Amp service.
-Some people will try to save a few dollars by going to a 30 Amp site, and while you may get away with it, in the long run you could be opening yourself up to potential RV issues.
-So rule number one: only use a 30 Amp if 50 Amp is not available.
+The first thing to know is that if you are in a 50-amp RV and if there is 50-amp service available, you should go to the site that is dedicated to 50-amp service.
+Some people will try to save a few dollars by going to a 30-amp site, and while you may get away with it, in the long run you could be opening yourself up to potential RV issues.
+So rule number one: only use a 30-amp power supply if 50-amp is not available.

-hair dryer while I am staying there.
+Even though this is the case when you are on a 50A pedestal, you can only use a third of what you may normally run on a normal 50-amp service.
+Now this is still doable if you need to.
+You will certainly be limited to one AC unit, and I wouldn’t be cranking out an 1,800-Watt hair dryer while I am staying there.
 There are charts online that you can look at how many watts an average appliance uses, and this could be helpful.
-Keep in mind, an air conditioner may run on 1000 watts, but it could take double that to start it.
+Keep in mind, an air conditioner may run on 1,000 watts, but it could take double that to start it.

 There are devices at TechnoRV that allow you to run 2 ACs on only 30-amps of power, and you can do this by installing one on each air conditioner.
 They reduce the spike that occurs during startup which is what keeps you from being able to run 2 ACs on 30-amps.
 You can learn more about these AC softstarters here.

 There are 50-amp RVs that are being run on 30-amp service in parks every day, so don’t be afraid to do this if that is all that is available.
 Just be sure to be frugal on what you normally run in your RV.
 There will be times that you pull into a park after a long day of driving and find that a 30-amp is all that is available.
 Just pull out your proper 30A to 50A adapter plug, and make sure you do not exceed the wattage availability.